-We may find a remarkable example of the delay in the diagnostic process in the USA Fabry Diseases Register analysis, published in "Genetics in Medicine" on November 2009.
+A remarkable example of how the diagnostic delay in rare diseases impacts life expectancy can be found in the USA Fabry Disease Register Analysis.
 Fabry disease is a rare, X-linked metabolic disorder caused by insufﬁcient activity of the lysosomal enzyme alpha -galactosidase A. This leads to the progressive accumulation of glycolipids with terminal alpha-galactosidic linkages in different tissues and eventually impairs organ function.

-The early symptoms of Fabry disease, include neuropathic pain in the extremities, increased sweating, and gastrointestinal symptoms such as abdominal pain and food intolerance.
-It typically begins during childhood.
+The early symptoms of Fabry disease are neuropathic pain in the extremities, hypohydrosis and gastrointestinal symptoms such as abdominal pain and food intolerance.
+Among male patients, it typically begins during childhood.
 Later in life, many patients develop life-threatening disease manifestations, including chronic renal disease, cardiovascular disease, and strokes.

-Because males with Fabry diseases have only one X chromosome in which the affected gene is found, life expectance is considerably shortened in male patients.
+Because males with Fabry disease have only one X chromosome in which the affected gene is found, their life expectancy is considerably shortened.
 Before renal dialysis and renal transplants became widely available, the average age of death amongst males with Fabry disease was reported as 41–42 year.

-The increased availability of renal replacement therapy over the past several decades has extended the lifespan of Fabry patients.
-However, according to the USA Register dates collected as of August 2008, the life expectancy of males with Fabry disease was 58.2 years, compared with 74.7 years in the general population of the United States.
-But what was even more remarkable, is that 75 male patients that died, were diagnosed at a much older age.
+Despite the increased availability of renal replacement therapy over the past several decades has extended the life span of Fabry patients, it continues to be shorter than average.
+According to the USA Fabry Registry, the life expectancy of males with Fabry disease was 58.2 years, compared with 74.7 years in the general US population.
+But what was even more remarkable, is that 75 male patients (about 5%) from the registry that died due to the illness, were diagnosed at a much older age.
 The median age at their diagnosis was 40 vs. 24 years in survived males.